amalia-filimon/LIBRARY-APP-ARCHITECTURE-EVOLUTION/README.md

 ## 👤 User Roles & Features

+> 🌍 The graphical user interface is available in **four languages**: Romanian, English, French, and Spanish — three of which are widely spoken internationally.

 ### 🔹 Employee
 - View books in assigned library (sorted by author/title)
 - Filter and search books by criteria (domain, price, availability, etc.)